domfre/helios_verifier/README.md

 ## Remarks

 Currently, the verifier only works for elections hosted on the helios server.
-This can be easily changed by adjusting the host url in DataUrls module.
+This can easily be changed by adjusting the host url in the DataUrls module.